Skip to main content

 Data Categories

-Our data is organized into six main categories, each containing multiple indicators:
+The data is organized into seven main categories, each containing multiple indicators:

 Population